hanhanwu/Hanhan_Data_Science_Resources/Experiences.md

  * Co-variance is very difficult to compare as it depends on the units of the two variable. so, use the normalized one - Correlation
  * <b>REFERENCE</b>: http://www.analyticsvidhya.com/blog/2015/06/correlation-common-questions/?utm_content=buffer28126&utm_medium=social&utm_source=facebook.com&utm_campaign=buffer

+-- Preprocessing

+* Feature Scaling, normaly scaling continuous varables to [0,1] or use (x - x_min)/(x_max - x_min)
+* Feature Standarization (z-score normalization), means having zero mean and unit variance, with μ=0 and σ=1, where μ is the mean (average) and σ is the standard deviation from the mean, z = (x - μ)/σ
+ * Elements such as l1 ,l2 regularizer in linear models (logistic comes under this category) and RBF kernel in SVM in objective function of learners assumes that all the features are centered around zero and have variance in the same order.
+ * Label Encoding in Scikit-Learn, encode categorical variables into [0, n_classes-1]
+* One-Hot Encoding, transforms each categorical feature with n possible values into n binary features, with only one active, all new variable has boolean values (0 or 1)